Netcracker/KubeMarine/documentation/Installation.md

 Before proceeding further, it is recommended to read the official Kubernetes Guide about the CPP deployment in the cluster at [https://kubernetes.io/blog/2020/02/07/deploying-external-openstack-cloud-provider-with-kubeadm/](https://kubernetes.io/blog/2020/02/07/deploying-external-openstack-cloud-provider-with-kubeadm/).

-**Warning**: Manual CPP installation on a deployed cluster can cause Kubernetes out-of-service denial and break Kubetools procedures for adding and removing nodes.
+**Warning**: Manual CPP installation on a deployed cluster can cause Kubernetes out-of-service denial and break Kubemarine procedures for adding and removing nodes.

 It is possible to specify a plugin at the installation stage, if it is required.
 To enable the CPP support, just specify the `external-cloud-volume-plugin` parameter of `controllerManager` in the `kubeadm` cluster configuration.
 For example: